nav-x-llc/nav-x-docs/en/business-central/Commissions/commission-rate-setup.md

 Commission Rates can be setup from different places.
 You can access the following page from the Salesperson Group, Salesperson, Customer, Item Category, Item, Resource, G/L Account, and Item Charge.
 The commission rates are the rules that are in place to calculate commissions for your salespeople.

+Please review our videos available on YouTube on [Tiered Commissions](https://youtu.be/3kAhofKshAk) and [Date Driven Commissions](https://youtu.be/0xy5YEADO_I).

 ## Commission Rules

 Commission rates can be defined by Salesperson Group, Salesperson, and also for all salespeople.
 The system will first determine, if there are any valid rules for the specific salesperson.
 If not, the system will look for the salesperson group that is defined on the salesperson, if one is defined.
 If no valid rates are found here either, the system will search for commission rates defined for all salespeople (**Salesperson Code** is left blank).